Abdelrahman-tlayjeh/folder-organizer/README.md

 ```console
 pip3 install -r requirements.txt
 ```
-- set the scripts and the json file in the folder that you want to organize <i>(in the same level of content)</i>
+- set the scripts and the JSON file in the folder that you want to organize <i>(in the same level of content)</i>
-- open the treminal.
+- open the terminal.

  you can check all commands using one of the following:
 ```console